 - Finding Articles on Topics in Education

 Start out by deciding exactly what you want to find.
 Entering a vague or very general phrase, e.g., "student success," won't find what you need.
-Use the your class notes or textbook to help you decide on particular aspects of the overall subject, and concentrate on those.
+Use your class notes, textbook, and/or testing results to help you decide on a particular aspect of the overall subject, and concentrate on that.

 To find articles on topics relating to education, you will have to use either a paper or an electronic index that covers periodicals.
 Journals, magazines, and newspapers are all periodicals, but most of the periodicals covered by the indexes specializing in education are journals, which publish high-quality articles in education.

 Note: Although many students prefer using the electronic indexes to find articles, the printed index is excellent for finding or narrowing a topic.
 Browse for a subject, then look to see what related subjects are listed under the words, "See also." •Skip to How to use the printed index

 You can use three different electronic databases that index articles in the field of education; one is a government database, and the others are subscription databases.
 The databases have some, though not all, material available in full text.

 - Includes indexing and abstracts of more than 600 education periodicals (400 peer-reviewed).
 Full text of articles from over 350 journals as far back as 1996. •How to connect •How to use